Analysing end of year outcome data

 - Event rate (y20): 0.081

-Calibration is applied to p20 only (probability of being below the 20th percentile cut).
+Probability calibration is shown as a diagnostic only.
 It does not change η or the rank ordering of students.

 The frequentist approach treats PAT-based η as “truth” in Stage 2, ignoring Stage 1 uncertainty.
 This leads to underestimated standard errors for rating-only students, overconfident risk classifications (too narrow confidence intervals), and potential miscalibration (calibration slope ≠ 1.0).